 TEDxUNL gathers breakthrough thinkers, industry leaders, academia, researchers and general public in the interest of growth and building networks with global thinking, collective learning and multicultural interaction.

-Transcript and translation:
+Transcript and transcreation:

-Why would I expose myself to failure, frustration, even rejection if I have the solution a click away?
-I work as an advertising creative director in the United States, and it’s been already years since I’ve been reframing the creative process not only as a profession but as a lifestyle choice.
+I work as an advertising creative director in the United States, and it’s been already more than 10 years since I’ve been reframing the creative process not only as a profession but as a lifestyle choice.

 A tiny yet very illustrative example is the iconic straw hat used in Southeast Asia: not only it covers you from the rain, but it provides comfort, shade and coolness at the same time, while being accessible and affordable.

 It just happens that you start staring at a chair you’ve seen already so many times, but instead of picturing it with 4 legs, you suddenly start imagining it with 3.
-Hence, innovation -and IKEA- happens.
+Hence, innovation -and things like IKEA- happens.

-It's hard to make friends with that frustration, the one that happens out of living in the most creative place in the world and feeling that no matter how much you solve a problem, no matter how much you give meaning and purpose, no matter how much you make things to measure, it will never be enough.
+It's hard to make friends with that frustration, the one that happens out of living in the most creative place in the world and yet feeling that no matter how much you solve a problem, no matter how much you give meaning and purpose, no matter how much you make things to measure, it will never be enough.

 in the tough and painful exercise of dealing with frustration.

-When we say I Believe, we are using two verbs in one: to create from creativity and to create from believing.
-Necessarily creating implies an act of faith, that little bit of uncertainty that separates frustration from satisfaction, sorrow from joy and that the only way to overcome that anguish is simply going through it.
+[In Spanish] When we say "I Believe", we are using two verbs in one: to create from creativity and to create from believing.
+Necessarily the creative process implies an act of faith, that little bit of uncertainty that separates frustration from satisfaction, sorrow from joy; and yes, unfortunately, the only way to overcome that anguish is simply going through it.

 This is where the transformative power of creativity lies.